mritopep/BackendGPU/socket_definition.md

 # Socket Definition
 - id values will be capital
 - data fields is small and values will be boolean
-- Message sent will follow the format of message object
+- Messages sent will follow the format of message object
-- "Message" is the eventName
+- "Messages" is the eventName

 ## Message Object
 - id: discribe about msg data meaning